How Much Does It Cost To Build A House?

 Disclosure: This post contains affiliate links, which means we receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.

-While building your own home means you have full control over every aspect that goes into it, that freedom isn’t free.
-But how much does it cost to build a house?
+If these frustrations sound familiar, then having a new home built may be a better option for your situation.
+Building your own home means you have full control over every aspect that goes into it, but that freedom isn’t free.
+How much does it cost to build a house?
 Keep reading for an in-depth look at building costs.

 Home Building Cost Breakdown

-While the total might give you some sticker shock, seeing what goes into it may make it easier to digest.
+While the total might give you some sticker shock, seeing what goes into home building may make it easier to digest.

 To build a house, you’ll first have to purchase a vacant lot to put it on.
-How much this will cost depends on a lot of different factors – size and location being the main ones – so the price could range anywhere from a few thousand to a hundred thousand dollars, or more.
+Land cost depends on a lot of different factors – size and location being the main ones – so the price could range anywhere from a few thousand to $100,000 or more.

-To get a good estimate of how much this all will cost you, find out what services you’ll likely need then do research and get quotes for the land you plan to build on.
+To get a good estimate of how much this all will cost you, find out what services you’ll likely need.
+Then, do some research and get quotes for the land you plan to build on.

-Now you need to develop the vision you have for your home.
-If you have an idea of certain elements that you want but aren’t quite sure how to put it all together, or are planning on building a large or complex home, it may make sense to hire an architect to help you create a blueprint for your future home.
+If you have an idea of certain elements that you want but aren’t quite sure how to put it all together, or if you’re planning on building a large or complex home, it may make sense to hire an architect to help you create a blueprint for your future home.